 As Magnesium deficiency is linked to anxiety, researchers have been curious to see if Magnesium supplements may relieve anxiety symptoms.
 A randomized, double-blind, placebo-controlled study from the UK, enrolled Forty-four women with an average age of 32 years.
 Participants were given 200 mg of Magnesium and 50 mg of vitamin B6 for one cycle for the relief of mild anxiety-related premenstrual symptoms.
 Researchers noted a significant reduction in the anxiety-related premenstrual symptoms (nervous tension, mood swings, irritability, or anxiety.)
 13

 Low Magnesium is a known risk factor for muscle spasms.
 Researchers from Newfoundland, Canada, described two dramatic cases of Magnesium deficiency.
 First was a 17- year old soldier who presented with severe generalized muscle pain and weakness to the point that he could not even walk.
-He was found to have low Magnesium level in the blood, and was given intravenous Magnesium sulfate.
+He was found to have low Magnesium level in the blood and was given intravenous Magnesium sulfate.
 He was completely pain free in four days.
-The other case was a 81- year old woman who presented with some pains in the legs but severe pain in the abdomen.
+The other case was an 81- year old woman who presented with some pains in her legs, but severe pain in her abdomen.
 She was also found to be low in Magnesium and was treated with intravenous Magnesium sulfate.
 She was completely pain free by the third day.
 14

 Magnesium helps to regulate our immune system.
 Scientists have discovered a gene called MAGT1, that leads to the production of Magnesium transporters.
 These transporters help to move Magnesium into special immune cells called CD8+ T cells.
 15

 Specialized T-cells specifically attack the invading viruses such as Epstein-Barr virus (EBV) and Coronavirus which is responsible for COVID-19.
 In this way, Magnesium plays an important role in boosting our immune system against viruses.